Glycolic Acid during Pregnancy – Benefits & Side Effects

 Safe Measures to Be Taken

-When to Consult the Dermatologist
+When to Consult the Dermatologist?

 Although over-the-counter products containing glycolic acid are safe for use during pregnancy, you should consult a dermatologist, to avoid any side effects.
 If you have sensitive skin, it is best to talk to an expert to rule out harmful side effects.

+So, this was all about glycolic acid and pregnancy.
 Glycolic acid can be beneficial to your skin problems during pregnancy, but it is best to use it after proper consultations with a dermatologist.
 Pregnancy can bring some skin issues, but they can be tackled with home remedies, too.

-Also Read: Salicylic Acid in Pregnancy
+Salicylic Acid in Pregnancy